nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### DApp
 Decentralized application.
 At a minimum, it is a smart contract and a web user interface.
-In a broader sense, DApps are web applications that are built on top of open, decentralized, peer-to-peer infrastructure services.
-Additionally, many DApps include decentralized storage and/or a message protocol and platform.
+In a broader sense, dApps are web applications that are built on top of open, decentralized, peer-to-peer infrastructure services.
+Additionally, many dApps include decentralized storage and/or a message protocol and platform.

 ---

 ### Data
-In cell model, `data` is a field in a cell which can store arbitrary bytes.
+In Cell Model, `data` is a field in a Cell which can store arbitrary bytes.

 #### See Also
 - [Cell](#cell)